jimmythefung/General_Inventory_7/README.md

 # What it does?
 The Master Template.csv is used to keep track of your product inventory.
 Modify it manually to add new products.
-The main.py program loads Master Template.csv and provides user with an interface to perform various tasks:\n
+The main.py program loads Master Template.csv and provides user with an interface to perform various tasks:
+-Look up product in your inventory
+-Generate printable report of your inventory
+-Generate overview file of what is offline and any detected new product that neeeds to be listed on eBay
+-Generate eBay's turbolister or fileExchange compatitible files for bulk listing upload
+-Offline-Synchronization inventory quantity against active.csv
+-Update your inventory file, Master Template.csv with quantity and listing statuses by checking against active.csv and sold.csv

 # Requirements
 1. Program files: main.py, module.py